-Only guests listed under a reservation are permitted in a vacation home, unless permission has been provided by management, to reduce the risk of droplet transference to staff members from multiple people/bubbles.
+Only guests listed under a reservation are permitted in a vacation home, unless permission has been provided by management.

 Guests will be expected to sign a waiver prior to check-in to confirm they understand our adjusted policies and provide essential information for contact tracing

 ADJUSTED CANCELLATION POLICY: